-- Symptom management including pain control, nausea/vomiting, constipation, delirium
+- Refractory symptom management including pain control, nausea/vomiting, constipation, delirium etc

-- Assistance with end of life decision making (such as withdrawal of treatment, artificial hydration)
+- Assistance with end of life decision making (i.e. withdrawal of treatment, artificial hydration etc)

-- Management or referral of patients and carers with profound existential distress, grief or bereavement issues.
+- Management and referral to community services for patients and/or carers with profound existential distress, grief or bereavement issues

 Community services form a critical component of palliative care for patients in the community.
 These services include general practitioners and community Palliative Care teams such as